Nest Stays

 Championship Surf Breaks

-Powerful, consistent beach breaks hosting national and international competitions.
-Best for intermediate to advanced surfers.
+Powerful, consistent beach breaks — including Tulin (southern end, punchy barrels) and Backyard (central peak) — hosting national and international competitions.
+Best for intermediate to advanced surfers; beginners should start at Jacó 10 minutes north.

 Sea Turtle Nesting Site

-Protected olive ridley turtle nesting beach.
-Nighttime guided tours July-December; baby turtle releases October-November.
+Protected olive ridley sea turtle nesting beach with peak nesting August through October.
+Nighttime guided tours July-December; baby turtle releases at dawn October-November.

 Uncrowded Beach